hbashton/VIIPER/docs/clients/cpp.md

 ## Generated Constants and Maps

-The C++ SDK automatically generates constants and helper maps for each device type.
+The C++ client library automatically generates constants and helper maps for each device type.

 ### Keyboard Constants